chettrick/stm32cubef4/Projects/STM324xG_EVAL/Examples/FSMC/FSMC_SRAM/readme.txt

 uncomment the define for the configuration "FMC_CONTINUOUS_CLOCK_SYNC_ASYNC" in "main.h".

 If the data is read correctly from SRAM, the LED1 is ON, otherwise the LED2 is ON.
+LED3 is ON when there is an error in initialization.

 @note Care must be taken when using HAL_Delay(), this function provides accurate delay (in milliseconds)
       based on variable incremented in SysTick ISR.
 This implies that if HAL_Delay() is called from